 Whilst it is probable that a wooden Saxon church existed on the site of the present church, this is only speculative.
 We can say for certain, however, that in the 11th and 12th centuries there was a Norman Church, built of clunch and rubble intermixed with Roman tiles.
 It had a long, narrow nave, a small chancel with a rounded end and a high pitched roof.
-Some parts of this Norman work survives in the present church: for example, there is an exterior arch near the south porch – seen as a half arch in the buttress by the tower.
+Some parts of this Norman work survive in the present church: for example, there is an exterior arch near the south porch – seen as a half arch in the buttress by the tower.

 The second pillar by the south aisle (at the west end) is also of Norman origin, as is the moulding on the inner part of the west doorway, and the three round clerestory windows.

 An almost new church was begun around 1308, built in the Early English and Decorated styles and made of flint, Roman tiles and ashlar.
 The nave was reduced in length, the south aisle was widened and the outer wall raised in height.
 The north wall of the old nave was demolished and a new north aisle was added to the Church.
 The chancel arch was enlarged, giving its present lop-sided appearance, and a decorated window was put in the northern outer wall overlooking the vestry.

 In was in the 15th century, however, that our present Perpendicular Church was designed.
 All the perpendicular features evident today date from this period – including the large windows in the aisles and the nave (not the glass), and the two porches, with the remains of carvings like the beautiful heads of the king and queen on the south porch.
 The gargoyles were also added at this time.